 As the flatbed trailer bucks and sways, does Glad's Press'n Seal cling wrap hold firm to the containers of ingredients?
 Do utensils go flying?
 Will Helbig fall flat on her face and sue for millions?

 Ride along and find out:

-Glad's "Off-Road Kitchen Challenge" was shot by Portal A over eight hours on a ranch in Simi Valley, Calif., where parts of Westworld are filmed.
+Portal A shot Glad's "Off-Road Kitchen Challenge" on a ranch in Simi Valley, Calif., where parts of Westworld are filmed.
 It follows last year's "Upside-Down Cooking Challenge," in which Hannah Hart made a giant burrito while suspended from the ceiling.
 That clip ultimately garnered more than 5 million views across all platforms.

 "With the success of Hannah's video, we saw potential for a Glad kitchen challenge series, pushing the product and and a creator to hilarious and unprecedented new limits," says Portal A senior project manager Grace Emery.

 Helbig, who often tackles food content in her videos, had never tried making a poke bowl before, "and thought the contrast of wild-west chaos with a trendy snack was hilarious," Emery says.
 "This video was unscripted, so any of the language you hear in there is 100 percent Grace."

 Thanks to the delightful effects of gravity, Hart's upside-down adventure made for more surreal viewing.
 Helbig's ride is a joy in its own way, and because it was shot on location, rather than in a controlled studio setting, actually posed more challenges for the crew.

 The production designer and stunt coordinator tethered Helbig between the wheels (not on top of them) so that the motion of the truck would mainly shake up the knick-knacks in the kitchen, but keep the ride safe for her.